hydro-project/hydroflow/book/setup.md

 ## VS Code Setup

-We recommend using VS Code with the `rust-anaylzer` extension (and NOT the `Rust` extension).
+We recommend using VS Code with the `rust-analyzer` extension (and NOT the `Rust` extension).
 To enable the pre-release version of `rust-analyzer` (required by some new nightly syntax we use, at least until 2022-03-14), click the "Switch to Pre-Release Version" button next to the uninstall button.